 Local building codes

-When it comes to vented logs, you can enjoy a large and realistic-looking flame made from an open chimney flue or damper from the burner.
-Vented gas logs are created to simulate a wood-burning fireplace and are much more decorative than they are at heating your living space.
-The heat exits your home from the chimney or flue.
+When it comes to a vented gas log set, you can enjoy a large and realistic-looking flame made from an open chimney flue or damper from the burner.
+Vented gas log sets are created to simulate a wood-burning fireplace and are much more decorative than they are at heating your living space.
+Most of the heat expelled by a vented set exits your home through the chimney or flue. ;

 Gas Log Fireplace BTUs

-British thermal units (BTUs) are used to measure the healing power of your gas log fireplace.
+British thermal units (BTUs) are used to measure the healing power of your gas fireplace logs.
 BTUs will vary for different model homes, so be sure to do extensive research before purchasing.
 To measure how many BTUs is appropriate for your home, you’ll need to multiply the area of your room (in square feet) by your ceiling height (in feet) and your BTU zone.

 Natural Gas vs. Liquid Propane Gas Heat

-There are two primary models of gas log sets: natural gas and liquid propane.
+There are two primary models of gas fireplace log sets:

 Liquid propane has more carbon than natural gas, and it also burns much hotter than natural gas.
 To get liquid propane logs heating your home, you need a tank to be positioned outside the home.
 If you decide to purchase a liquid propane gas log fireplace, a tank may be installed outside your home.